Shantharamsuhas/Extra-Project/README.md

 http://data.gdeltproject.org/gdeltv2/lastupdate.txt

-Task:
+Goal:

-Write a Python script that checks if there is a new release of the Events dataset (the first link in the list).
+To write a Python script that checks if there is a new release of the Events dataset (the first link in the list).
 If there is a new dataset available, download the CSV file and save it as Parquet file.
 The resulting Parquet file should grow incrementally, i.e., it should be updated whenever there is a new release – which is usually every 15 minutes.
 One important requirement is, that the resulting Parquet file does not contain duplicates.

 Proposed Solution: